yegor256/blog/_posts/2018/mar/2018-03-21-zerocracy-announcement.md

 Here is what I mean by that.
 First, we put a group of people together, also known as programmers.
-Then, we tell them how [important]({% pst 2015/mar/2015-03-02-team-morale-myths-and-reality %}) the goal is that they are going to achieve&mdash;develop a software product.
+Then, we tell them how [important]({% pst 2015/mar/2015-03-02-team-morale-myths-and-reality %}) the goal is that they are going to achieve---develop a software product.
 Then we make sure they know who the boss is, by paying them [by the hour]({% pst 2015/jul/2015-07-21-hourly-pay-modern-slavery %}).
 Finally, thanks to their upbringing and education,